Get Help from Bob Vila

 - Inspirational Photo Galleries

 When your sink or shower drain gets clogged, it’s pretty easy to figure out the cause.
 The perp is usually a disgusting mixture of hair and soap scum that’s built up over time.
 The quick fix often involves shelling out cash for a caustic, potentially toxic drain cleaner, but even that provides—at best—only temporary relief.
 It doesn’t have to be this way!
 The next time you’re stuck with a clog, don’t race out to the hardware store.
-Instead, scour your kitchen cabinets for a few basic materials and mix up your own cheaper, chemical-free concoction that’s guaranteed to break up even the worst drain buildup.
+Instead, scour your kitchen cabinets for a few basic materials and mix up your own cheaper, chemical-free homemade drain cleaner that’s guaranteed to break up even the worst drain buildup.

 MATERIALS AND TOOLS